 Involuntary Servitude, Apprenticeship, and Slavery of Native Americans in California

 In the United States, enslaving Indigenous Peoples, in one form or another, began in colonial America.
-In California, enslavement began with the Franciscan missions.
+In what is now known as California, enslavement began with the Franciscan missions.
 It continued in the form of legislated indentured servitude even when California entered the union as a “free” state.

 Recent scholarship, along with increasingly digitized primary source documents online, provides accessible, compelling evidence that Indian slavery is a central component of U.S. and Native American history.
 Nevertheless, students, teachers and the general public know little to nothing about the subject.
 There is no reason that this aspect of Native American history should be absent from colonial, U.S., and California educational curricula.